-GG 425 Environmental Geochemistry (3) Theory and applications of geochemistry to contaminant/pollutant distribution in the hydrosphere-geosphere-biosphere-atmosphere system, remediation methods, prevention, industrial/agricultural best practices.
-Topics include aqueous geochemistry, thermodynamics, kinetics, organic and isotope chemistry of environmental contaminants.
+GG 425 Environmental Geochemistry (3) Theory and applications of contaminant/pollutant distribution in the hydrosphere-geosphere-biosphere-atmosphere system, remediation methods, prevention, industrial/agricultural best practices.
+Topics include aqueous geochemistry, organic, inorganic, gas phase, and ecosystem impacts of environmental contaminants.
 Pre: CHEM 161 and CHEM 162, or consent.
 (Spring only) (Cross-listed as SUST 425) DP

 GG 444 Plate Tectonics (3) (2 Lec, 1 3-hr Lab) Quantitative geometrical analysis techniques of plate tectonics theory; instantaneous and finite rotation poles; triple-junction analysis; plate boundary stresses.
 Pre: 200 or consent.
 (Alt. years) (Cross-listed as OCN 444) DP

 GG 450 Geophysical Methods (4) Combined lecture/lab covering basic geophysical theories, exploration, and interpretation.
 Seismic reflection and refraction, gravity, and electromagnetics.
 Constraints on models of Earth’s internal structure and composition.
 Pre: 250, 303, MATH 241, MATH 242, and PHYS 272; or consent.
 DP DY